sarthakg004/machine_translation/readme.md

 ## Further-Improvements

 - The following model was trained till 20 epochs.
 The performance can be increased by improving the number of epochs and introducing early stopping so that our model does not overfit
-- As the dataset is huge only 10% of the data is used for training and validation due to limited resources.
+- As the dataset is huge only 20% of the data(~58k) is used for training and validation due to limited resources.
 The performance can be further improved by using the entire dataset.

 ## References